farukc/AzureIoTHub-TI-CC3200/README.md

  1. Connect your TI CC3200 to Azure IoT Hub
   1. Create an Azure free trial account
   2. Create an Azure IoT Hub
+  3. Connect to your Azure IoT Hub using "Device Explorer" tool
   3. Program your CC3200 to connect your Azure IoT Hub
  2. Learn how to get your telemetry data out of [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/)
   1. Create an Azure Stream Analytics service and define the [input](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-define-inputs/) and [output](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-define-outputs/) to it
   2. Create an Azure Stream Analytics job and write your query retrieving your telemetry data from IoT Hub to [PowerBI](http://www.powerbi.com)